samsquire/ideas4/README.md

    print(letter + number + symbol)
 ```

-The problem with this loop is that letters are starved, numbers and symbols are starved of resources while the inner loop is running.
+The problem with this loop is that letters and numberd are starved of resources while the inner loop for symbols is running.

 What if we want this effect.
  * The Cartesian product is produced but in an evenly spread out order
+ * Any part of the loops can be paused.
+If I pause the outer loops I get the same behaviour as the naive for loop.
+ * If I pause the middle loop, we don't process so many items from that loop.

 ```
 A1÷ 1 1 1